Automated Claim Adjustment Process (ACAP) Frequently Asked Questions

 Refreshes in the second DIT period are scheduled on January 3, February 1, April 3, and June 1, 2023 and will be updated with production data as of December 30, 2022, January 31, March 31, and May 31, 2023, respectively.

-- Why were subsequent ACAP DIT testing opportunities provided for Phases 2?
+- Why was a subsequent ACAP DIT testing opportunity provided for Phases 2?

 The Federal Reserve Banks acknowledge that some participants and service providers will need additional time to complete testing of both phases.
 As such an additional testing opportunity will be provided prior to Phase 2 for participants and service providers to complete and validate the software.